Tidy tips - book a slot to visit a tidy tip

 When did Household Waste Recycling Centres (tidy tips) re-open?

-All four of our tidy tips re-opened to residents for essential use on 11 May.
+All four of our tidy tips are open to residents for essential use with a valid booking slot.
 They are open at the usual times of 9am to 5pm, 7 days a week.

 If you or anyone in your household is in self-isolation or has symptoms of COVID-19, you must not visit the tidy tips under any circumstances.